Hurricane Julia (2022)

 Hurricane Julia was a deadly tropical cyclone that caused significant impacts in Central America as a Category 1 hurricane in October 2022.
-The tenth named storm and fifth hurricane of the 2022 Atlantic hurricane season, Julia originated from a tropical wave in the tropical North Atlantic Ocean, and became a named storm on October 7.
-It took a southerly course through the Caribbean and passed just off the coast of Venezuela at the time it became a tropical cyclone.
+The tenth named storm and fifth hurricane of the 2022 Atlantic hurricane season, Julia formed from a tropical wave over the southern Caribbean Sea on October 7, just off the coast of South America.
 Only one storm on record, Tropical Storm Bret in 1993, has tracked further south over South America.

-On October 8, it became a hurricane and proceeded to make landfall in Nicaragua.
-It emerged into the Pacific Ocean as a tropical storm on October 10, becoming the eighteenth tropical storm of the 2022 Pacific hurricane season, and the second storm of the season to survive the crossover between the Atlantic–Pacific basin, after Bonnie in July.
+On October 9, it became a hurricane and proceeded to make landfall in Nicaragua.
+It emerged into the Pacific Ocean as a tropical storm late that same day, becoming the eighteenth tropical storm of the 2022 Pacific hurricane season, and the second storm of the season to survive the crossover between the Atlantic–Pacific basin, after Bonnie in July.
 The storm then briefly moved along the coast of El Salvador, before moving inland and degenerating into an open trough over Guatemala on October 10.

 Julia brought heavy rains to much of Central America, causing life-threatening flash floods and deadly mudslides, exacerbating an already devastating rainy season.
 Floods, storm surge and the total or partial collapse of houses forced the evacuation of thousands of people.
 Its precursor disturbance triggered similar impacts in northern Venezuela.
-Julia caused 35 direct deaths and 54 indirect deaths and at least US $406 million in damage.
+Altogether, Julia was responsible for 35 direct deaths, 54 indirect deaths, and at least US $762 million in damage.